frabbit/chatrooms-example-zio/README.md

 ![ci workflow](https://github.com/frabbit/chatrooms-example-zio/actions/workflows/ci.yaml/badge.svg)

 Chatrooms is a simple Chat-Server written in Scala.
 It allows clients to communicate with each other in different rooms.
-The protocol is very simple, clients send commands to the server and the server sends ServerMessages to the clients.
+The protocol is very simple, clients send commands to the server via Websockets and the server sends ServerMessages back to the clients.
 I wrote this application in order to improve my Scala and ZIO knowledge.

 # Usage